infobsmi/b33s/docs/logging/README.md

 ### Logging HTTP Target

 HTTP target logs to a generic HTTP endpoint in JSON format and is not enabled by default.
-To enable HTTP target logging you would have to update your MinIO server configuration using `mc admin config set` command.
+To enable HTTP target logging you would have to update your B33S server configuration using `mc admin config set` command.

 Assuming `mc` is already [configured](https://min.io/docs/minio/linux/reference/minio-mc.html#quickstart)